mszekalski/Weather-App/README.md

 ## Components

-I have two simple react components in my application
+I have two simple React components in my application

 - An encompassing "App" component
-- Each future weather forecast is also it's own component
+- Each future weather forecast is also it's own component, I call these "WeatherItems"

 #### App